The best practices for managing your files

 Before diving into some best practices for managing your digital files, it’s important to understand what we mean by ‘file management.’

-For a start, there are lots of different places to save your files.
+For a start, managing files effectively involves understanding the different places to save your files.
 You’ve got your work computer with its hard drive and company server.
 And you’ve got solutions like Google Drive and Dropbox where all your documents live in the cloud and which you can access via your internet browser.
 There are also tools like Dash (that’s us) to help organise all of your visual content - but we’ll get to that later.

 First, let's get into some ways you can start organising your documents.